m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/domain-creation-images.md

-Use the optional attributes, `sourceModelHome` and `sourceWdtInstallHome`, to specify non-default locations for the WDT model and installation files in your domain creation image(s).
+Use the optional attributes, `sourceModelHome` and `sourceWdtInstallHome`, to specify non-default locations for the WDT model files and WDT Home in your domain creation image(s).
 Allowed values for `sourceModelHome` and `sourceWdtInstallHome`:
 - Unset - Defaults to `/auxiliary/models` and `/auxiliary/weblogic-deploy`, respectively.
-- Set to a path - Must point to an existing location containing WDT model and WDT installation files, respectively.
+- Set to a path - Must point to an existing location containing the WDT model files and WDT Home, respectively.
-- `None` - Indicates that the image has no WDT model files and installation files, respectively.
+- `None` - Indicates that the image has no WDT model files or WDT Home, respectively.

 If you set the `sourceModelHome` or `sourceWDTInstallHome` to `None` or, the source attributes are left unset and there are no files at the default locations,